Help Children Avoid Bicycle Accidents

-Riders should also remember that they are considered vehicle operators and required to follow the rules of the road.
-Statistics from the NHTSA note that 70 percent of fatal cycling accidents occur at non-intersection locations in urban areas, making it important for riders and motorists to know and observe traffic laws.
+Riders should also remember that they are considered vehicle operators and are required to follow the rules of the road.
+Statistics from the NHTSA note that 70 percent of fatal cycling accidents occur at non-intersection locations in urban areas, making it necessary for riders and motorists to know and observe traffic laws.

 Increasing visibility is another way to stay safe.
-Wearing clothes that are bright in color during the day, and those that are reflective at night, can help other drivers see you.
+Wearing clothes that are bright in color during the day and those that are reflective at night can help other drivers see you.
 Lights should also be used if riding at night, both in the front and rear of the bicycle.

 Younger riders are particularly at risk, with nearly 13 percent of all fatal Austin bicycle accidents involving riders ages 16 and under.
 In addition to wearing helmets and following the rules of the road, The Austin Area Car Club recommends younger riders: